 Moreover, if we take a step back and look at the bigger picture, achieving Net Zero by 2050 is critical.
 We face “increasingly unpredictable and dangerous impacts for people and ecosystems” if we don’t (Greenhouse Gas Protocol).
 The Climate Change Committee (the UK’s independent advisor on tackling climate change) says we must move very decisively over the next decade if we are to achieve this… My point?
 The bigger picture needs businesses to do more than what they’re currently mandated to do.
 And, to be frank, your business needs the bigger picture, full stop.

 As Sir Partha Dasgupta makes very clear in his recently released ‘The Economics of Biodiversity Report’, we depend on nature.
 To do nothing now is to accept that your business will face tough, maybe even impossible, times ahead.
-It’s chucking it out in a dark-skied Edinburgh, sans-jacket.

 What benefits will businesses see from measuring scope 3 emissions?